og-work/ssl-ss-clustering/README.md

 # zsl-semantic-similarity
-This is the respository for ZSL semantic similarity codes
+This is the respository for semantic similarity codes in SSL with semantic clustering.